ChanJianHao/ip/docs/README.md

 ###  4.4 Adding a Deadline task `deadline`

-This will add a deadline task to the task list
+This will add a deadline task to the task list.

 Format:
 1. `deadline task_name /by yyyy/MM/dd hh:mm:ss`